jg-digital-media/jgdm-100DaysOfCode/log/project-log-2019.md

 # 100 Days of Code - Round 2

-## **Status:** Day 66 of 100. **Last Update:** 05 June 2019
+## **Status:** Day 68 of 100. **Last Update:** 06 June 2019

 ___
 **Directories:** | css | java | javascript | log | php | python | react | regex | svg | work
 ___

+### **R2D67:** Thursday 6th June 2019
++ **Notes**
+  + Finished off the Authentication part of my project today.
+Next comes Authorisation which is the really tricky part.
+Making sure the right people have the right access to website features.

 ### **R2D67:** Wednesday 5th June 2019
 + **Notes**
   + Have a website that now logs in, logs out, and logs in automatically on registration, all successfully.
 Hard work still to go but I now have the capability of building a members website with PHP and SQLite3.
 Step Forward.

 ### **R2D66:** Tuesday 4th June 2019
 + **Notes**